sduoafvuosbfsdad/Geography-Resarch-Project/Work.md

 ### Crafting Primary Research Questions
 The collection of primary data consists of closed-ended and open-ended questionnaires.

-Close-Ended Questions:
+Questions:
+1. What attracted you to Singapore?<br>
+    Open-Ended Question
+2. What is your purpose of visit?<br>
+    Open-Ended Question
-1. How often do you visit MBS Promenade?<br>
+3. How often do you visit MBS Promenade?<br>
     Options: Biannually, Annually, Once per two years, Rarely
-2. What is your main reason for visiting?<br>
+4. What is your main reason for visiting?<br>
-    Options: Scenery, Shopping, Entertainment, Dining, Events
+    Options: Scenery, Shopping, Entertainment, Dining, Events (Multi-Select)
-3. How satisfied are you with the facilities at MBS Promenade?<br>
+5. How satisfied are you with the facilities at MBS Promenade?<br>
     Options: 1 (Dissatisfied) - 5 (Very Satisfied)
+6. Why do you feel this way?
+(Non-Compulsory)<br>
+    Open-Ended Question
-4. How would you rate the crowd levels?<br>
+7. How would you rate the crowd levels?<br>
     Options: Too Crowded, Just Right, Too Empty
-5. Are you a visitor or a tourist?<br>
+8. Are you a visitor or a tourist?<br>
     Options: Visitor, Tourist
-6. What is your yearly income level?
+9. What is your yearly income level?<br>
     Options: 0-20k, 20-40k, 40-60k, 60-80k

-Open-Ended Questions:
-1. What do you enjoy most at MBS Promenade?
+10. What do you enjoy most at MBS Promenade?
-### Our Form
-<iframe src="https://docs.google.com/forms/d/e/1FAIpQLSf7XI2OIk_zko6Y2iuSSt8vLTmPsI7n_fz5WHHUFUZdpoHPAg/viewform?embedded=true" width="640" height="2486" frameborder="0" marginheight="0" marginwidth="0">Loading…</iframe>
+    Open-Ended Question

+The combination of O
+These questions aim to attain more information about the tourists' motivation and purpose of visit.

 ## During fieldwork
 ### Contents: